HyperspaceMadness/Mega_Bezel/README.md

     * Also in general moire artifacts are less of a problem when you are at an integer scale and using a higher resolution monitor.

 ----------------------------------------
+---

 Bug Reporting
 ----------------------------------------

-- When reporting a bug, please post images of the issue if it is at all visual in nature.
+- When reporting a bug, **please post images of the issue if it is at all visual in nature**.
 This often helps communicate the issue better & quicker, even if the issue seems simple.
 - Please make sure you are using the latest version of the shader when reporting bugs
 - If you are having any issues with the shader not loading or crashing please include a log (See above for turning on logs)
 - Please include info about your setup